iuliabivolaru/evaluate-news-nlp/README.md

 # Text evaluation with Aylien

-This project is using the Aylien API to determine various attributes of an article or blog post, such as its polarity, subjectivity and their confidence indices.
+This project is using the Aylien API to determine various attributes of an article or blog post, such as its polarity, subjectivity and the confidence indices.

 ## Installation